 The District is located within the Pasco County Public Utilities service area which will provide sewer and wastewater management service to the community.
-The continuing Subdivision Sewer and Wastewater Management improvements include 8" gravity sanitary sewer systems within the subdivision roads right of way within Phases 7B, 8A and 8B that will connect to the Master Sewer and Wastewater Management system.
+The continuing Subdivision Sewer and Wastewater Management improvements include 8" gravity sanitary sewer systems within the subdivision roads right of way within Phases 7B, 8A and 8B that will connect to the Master Sewer and Wastewater Management system and the reclaimed water system providing irrigation to the community.